TiGRoNdev/SpectraForge/BUILD_INSTRUCTIONS.md

 ### 1. Install dependencies manually

-You need to install GLFW3 and GLEW on your system.
+You need to install Vulkan SDK, GLFW3, VMA, and GLM on your system.

 ### 2. Build the project